20 plus years of passion for horses.

 What I’ve Achieved

-Rachel graduated from The Vluggen Institute for Equine Osteopathy and Education in December of 2019 where she studied the principles and philosophy of Equine Osteopathy in addition to anatomy, physiology, biomechanics, neuro-anatomy, neuro-physiology, structural manipulations, visceral mobility & motility, soft tissue & fascial techniques, cranio sacral & cranio-mandibular techniques.
+Rachel graduated from the Vluggen Institute for Equine Osteopathy & Education in December 2019.
+During her studies, she completed extensive training in the principles and philosophy of Equine Osteopathy, along with in-depth coursework in anatomy, physiology, biomechanics, neuroanatomy, and neurophysiology.
+Her education also included structural manipulation techniques, visceral mobility and motility, soft tissue and fascial techniques, as well as craniosacral and cranio-mandibular approaches.